Group

 Roberto Rubboli

+My main research focus is on mathematical aspects of quantum resource theories.
 I am currently investigating mathematical properties of resource monotones.
 I am particularly interested in the fundamental limits that such properties imply for several quantum tasks.

 I obtained my master’s degree at the University of Bologna in Italy where I worked on topics in condensed matter physics.